emamoah/easy-aria/README.md

 ### `.setRole(value)`

-Sets the `role` atribute on the wrapped Element to the given value.
+Sets the `role` attribute on the wrapped Element to the given value.

 #### Arguments